emmo-repo/MAEO-Ontology/README.md

-# My Ontology
+# MarketPlace Experts Ontology

-My description of my ontology.
+Materials Modelling Experts and Expertise Ontology

 ## Requirements

-My ontology is built on top of EMMO and some of its modules.
+Experts Ontology is built on top of EMMO and some of its modules.
 The following table describes the version compatibility between those ontologies:

 | Imported Ontologies | Version           |
 | ------------------- | ----------------- |